Google Wants You To Spend A Lot More Time In Its App

 Google debuted the feed in December 2016, and now it's updating it with trending news topics, a follow button, and more machine learning integration.

 Google's feed will still be based on your search history, but there will be a new button to follow "movies, sports teams, your favorite bands or music artists, famous people, and more" that you're interested in.
-The feed will also adapt to your behavior across all the Google app, according to Google, to "reflect your interest level in a topic."
+The feed will also adapt to your behavior across all the Google app, according to Google, to "reflect your interest level in a topic".

 The feed will surface "content that's most relevant to you," according to Google, and that may not always be the newest content.
 For example, during the press conference, one Google product manager demonstrated that her feed brought up an article about photography in Japan written in early 2016 because she was about to take a trip there.